-We are a very small, yet very specialized company who strives in Automation perfection.
-Our owners have been working the automation field for over a decade and they have worked with such notable tours and events like:
+We are a very small, yet very specialized company who strives in automation perfection.
+Our owners have been working the automation field for two decades and they have worked with such notable tours and events like:

 Dallas Cowboys Thanksgiving halftime show